 The camp boasts nine intimate safari tents with ensuite showers raised on solid concrete bases with canvas roofs to regulate the temperatures and ensure they do not impact on nature.
 Chongwe River Camp focuses on nature – walking trails, canoeing down the river, and boat trips to find birds and crocs, fishing on a catch-and-release basis and day and night game drives every day to find leopards, wild dogs and more.

-This private, exclusive safari destination caters for only six guests who want to walk in the wilderness and get close to wildlife in a 4×4 vehicle.
+Shamwari Explorer Camp is an exclusive safari destination and caters for only six guests who want to walk in the wilderness and get close to wildlife in a 4×4 vehicle.
 Small groups are the answer in such ‘glamping’ setups where immersion in nature counts most.
 Learn from your guides how the flora and fauna interact and survive in this Eastern Cape region at Shamwari Explorer Camp.
 LED lights, outside showers and hammocks.